bmillemathias/bmillemathias.github.io/about.markdown

 I have some engagement toward open source or opendata projects since 2002, like GNOME or [Openstreetmap](https://www.openstreetmap.org/)

-I have some github contribution you can find [here](ttps://github.com/bmillemathias?).
+I have some github contributions you can find [here](https://github.com/bmillemathias?).

-You can view my [LinkedIn profile](https://www.linkedin.com/in/bmillemathias/)
+You can view my [LinkedIn profile](https://www.linkedin.com/in/bmillemathias/).